natanbs/Jenkins-Terraform/README.md

   Add choice parameter: AWS_REGION and add your regions (can have one or multiple).<br>

 <img src="https://github.com/natanbs/Jenkins-Terraform/blob/master/screenshots/Pipeline2.png" /><br>
-  Add string parameter: ENV_NAME - This will represent the environemnt / workspace / customer.<br>
+  Add string parameter: ENV_NAME - This will represent the environment / workspace / customer.<br>
   Add choice parameter: ACTION and add 'plan', 'apply' and 'destroy' - These are the actions Jenkins will trigger Terraform. <br><br>
 <img src="https://github.com/natanbs/Jenkins-Terraform/blob/master/screenshots/Pipeline3.png" /><br>
   Add string parameter: PROFILE which is the AWS credential profile.<br>